 This website is operated by AI Prescience.
-We take your privacy very seriously therefore we urge to read this policy very carefully because it contains important information about on:
+We take your privacy very seriously therefore we urge to read this policy very carefully because it contains important information about:

 who we are,